Current Conditions

 Road Conditions: Clear.

-Fire Restrictions: Fires are only allowed in designated campsites and day use fire pits.
-No fires in Ladyfinger or Split Rock Campgrounds.
+Fire Restrictions: Fires are permitted in established fire pits, within campgrounds and designated day use areas, only.
+Fires are not permitted in Ladyfinger and Split Rock Campgrounds.

 Lake Access: Caution: Due to extremely low water levels in Great Salt Lake, access from the parking lots to the lake shoreline is over 1/3 mile.
 Conditions at the shoreline may be muddy and potentially hazardous.